Overview

 Supported Credential Formats

-Profiles can be created for any credential format supported by your issuer service:
+Profiles can be created for any credential format supported:

 | Format | Description |